Krasns/Krasns/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Matīss!

 ---
+Hard-working, self-motivated, and inspired frontend developer
+===
-Hard-working, self-motivated, and inspired frontend developer, who enjoys the workflow of coding.
+I enjoys the workflow of coding.
 Bringing forth a motivated attitude and a variety of skills.
 Able to effectively self-manage, as well as collaborate as part of a productive team.
 Always ready to develop and gain new knowledge

 ---
 🧰 Toolbox